-Ask your Unit to consider the following Category 4 behaviours:
+Ask your Unit to consider the following Category Four behaviours:

-- Bullying, harassment or discriminating behaviour - Purposefully making someone else uncomfortable, including intimidation, sexual innuendo, stalking and threats - Partaking (or knowing someone else is) in drugs, alcohol, cigarettes or vape. - Having or sharing inappropriate material on devices - Any sexual interactions - Any violent or threatening behaviour - Any illegal behaviour - Category 2 behaviour without permission - Persistent or repeated Category 3 behaviour
+- Bullying, harassment or discriminating behaviour. - Purposefully making someone else uncomfortable, including intimidation, sexual innuendo, stalking and threats. - Partaking (or knowing someone else is) in drugs, alcohol, cigarettes, or vaping. - Having or sharing inappropriate material on devices. - Any sexual interactions. - Any violent or threatening behaviour. - Any illegal behaviour. - Category Two behaviour without permission. - Persistent or repeated Category Three behaviour.

 Are there any of the above that you would like to discuss?
-Any thing you don't understand or you think should be moved to another category?
+Anything you don't understand, or you think should be moved to another category?